How Should AI Safety Benchmarks Benchmark Safety?: Illustrative Studies: From Benchmark Scores to Deployment Risk and Lived Harms

 To address this limitation, we propose a prevalence-based calibration that shifts the focus from merely \textbf{ranking models} to also \textbf{ranking risk exposure}.
 By weighting benchmark failure rates by empirical estimates of in-the-wild prevalence, we move beyond abstract safety scores toward an approximation of relative risk exposure.
 This approach treats benchmark results as conditional probabilities, which, when combined with deployment-side priors, reveal the actual magnitudes of safety risks users are likely to encounter.

-Fig.~\ref{fig:safety-calibration} illustrates the necessity of this shift.
-In Fig.~\ref{fig:safety-calibration}(a), refusal rates from AIR 2024~\cite{23AIR-Bench2024} appear broadly similar across subgroups; models that are "safer" generally show uniform performance across categories.
+Figure~\ref{fig:safety-calibration} illustrates the necessity of this shift.
+In Figure~\ref{fig:safety-calibration}(a), refusal rates from AIR 2024~\citepbench{23AIR-Bench2024} appear broadly similar across subgroups; models that are "safer" generally show uniform performance across categories.
 However, this uniformity is an artifact of benchmark design rather than a reflection of real-world risk.
-By incorporating prevalence data from WildChat~\cite{zhao2024wildchat}, we compute: $\text{Calibrated Frequency} = (1 - \text{refusal rate}) \times \text{in-the-wild prevalence}.$ As shown in Fig.~\ref{fig:safety-calibration}(b), the risk landscape changes dramatically.
+By incorporating prevalence data from WildChat~\cite{zhao2024wildchat}, we compute: $\text{Calibrated Frequency} = (1 - \text{refusal rate}) \times \text{in-the-wild prevalence}.$ As shown in Figure~\ref{fig:safety-calibration}(b), the risk landscape changes dramatically.
 While "Sexual Content" and "Violence/Extremism" show comparable benchmark refusal rates, \uline{the calibrated frequency of sexual content exposure is an order-of-magnitude higher due to its higher prevalence in user queries}.

 We emphasize that observational datasets such as WildChat are subject to sampling bias and validity limitations.
 Our goal is not precise risk estimation, but to demonstrate a \textbf{robust qualitative phenomenon}: incorporating even coarse empirical prevalence can fundamentally alter the interpretation of safety benchmarks.
 This reframing preserves model rankings while extending evaluation beyond comparison toward understanding the relative types and magnitudes of risks models may expose in deployment.